rafthedeveloper/Sofahopping/README.md

 view members index, member show page and dashboard.
 I will be adding a member route to serve as the api, it will serve json back to the backbone app.
 The most important part of this phase will be pushing the app to Heroku and ensuring that these pieces work well together.
+I plan to grab all trips, friends, references, requests of a user and store this in the user backbone model.

 [Details][phase-one]